nascentxyz/simple-security-toolkit/incident-response-plan-template.md

 ### After Immediate Steps Are Addressed

-- [ ]  Draft and post full public post-mortem
+- [ ]  Draft and post full public postmortem
 - [ ]  Prepare and deploy patch for contracts, ideally following [development process](development-process.md) guidelines
     - [ ]  Have it reviewed and signed off on by past auditors
     - [ ]  Have it reviewed by as many trusted members of the team and community as possible